 Štrukli – Hotel Esplanade, Zagreb

 This humble cheese and cream pastry is the capital’s signature bite and even proclaimed a cultural icon by the Ministry of Culture.
-The štrukli is a Zagorje specialty and its inspiration probably comes from the Austrian strudel and Turkish borek although this dish is now distinctly Croatian and luxurious Hotel Esplanade in Zagreb is famed for knocking out the best in town.
+The štrukli is a Zagorje specialty and its inspiration probably comes from the Austrian strudel and Turkish borek although this dish is now distinctly Croatian.
+The luxurious Hotel Esplanade in Zagreb is famed for knocking out the best in town.

 Fiš Paprikaš – Restaurant Komoran, Nature Park Kopački rit

 Things can get hot and spicy in Continental Croatia, particularly in Baranja in Slavonia, the home of Fiš Paprikaš.
 This spicy fish paprika stew is made in a cast-iron kettle over wood fire with several fresh-water fish such as carp, catfish, pike or starlet.
 The best place to flavor this delicious stew is in Restaurant Komoran as you take in the lush scenery of the Nature Park Kopački rit.

 Istrian Fuži with Truffle – Zigante Restaurant, Istria

 The Istrian peninsula is famed for its culinary traditions and the forests of Motovun are known for having one of the highest concentrations of truffles in the world, both white and black so a lot of Istrian dishes are sprinkled with this luxurious ingredient without spare.
 It is most commonly combined with fuži, the peninsula’s very own homemade pasta, or another local pasta, pljukanci.
 Best head to the village of Livade and explore the truffle menu at Zigante Restaurant.